MuhammadFaizanHaidar/attendance-management-for-lifterlms/readme.txt

 ## FAQ

-**Can I use “LifterLMS Attendance Management” addon and any other attendance addon simultaneously?**
+**Can I use “LifterLMS Attendance Management System” and any other attendance system simultaneously?**

-Yes, you can use “LifterLMS Attendance Management”  addon and any other attendance addon at the same time.
+Yes, you can use “LifterLMS Attendance Management System”  addon and any other attendance system addon at the same time.

 ## Changelog